 Many of us think of lasers when we think of scanning barcodes.
 Indeed, lasers were the dominant scanning technology for the first several decades of the barcoding industry.
 Around 2007, new imaging technology became competitive with lasers.
 Today lasers are no longer the best choice in all (or even most) scenarios.
+So the question remains between laser scanners versus barcode imagers: which should you choose for your business?

 - Ability to read the most barcode symbologies